shadmkhan/Custom-Linked-list-full-code-Java/README.md

 # Custom-Linked-list-full-code-Java
-A fully functional simple Linked List in Java for beginners
+ Custom Linked List implementation in Java with support for generics